 Am I a picky reader?
 For sure.
 But only because I like a story to be well thought out and the right words to be used.

 Reading this felt like the writer was in a rush to get the thoughts in his head out onto paper.
-Is it fastpaced?
+Is it fast-paced?
 Yes, and I loved that.
-But there are opportunities for quiet moments filled with connecting thoughts to give the characters, and the reason for their existence, a more robust, thoughtful explanation that further emotionally connects the reader to the story, and broadens our understanding of this fantasy world that is being created.
+But there are opportunities for quiet moments filled with connecting thoughts and dialogue to give the characters, and the reason for their existence, a more robust, thoughtful explanation that further emotionally connects the reader to the story and broadens our understanding of this fantasy world that is being created.

 Overall, if you like werewolves, you’ll like this.
 Thomas Spell/Ben Ramsey is funny and snarky and it gives the seriousness of his “condition” levity, and room for the reader to become interested in his journey instead of feeling bogged down by the heavy issues.
-The mythology being created here is a different take on the werewolf lore – it’s fun and fast and an easy read.
+The mythology being created is a different take on the werewolf lore – it’s fun, fast and an easy read.